mrfr05t/Mr.Peter/README.md

 ```
  - Just compile it and send it to the victim thats all !!

+ ## Million Dollar Advice ;):
+ To Avoid Antivirus Detection

+ - Change the app icon
+ - Generate new GUID
+ - Changes all the variables
+ - Obfuscate the code using Using [Obfuscar](https://github.com/obfuscar/obfuscar)
+ - Change the Assembly information

  ## Disclaimer:
 **This tool is supposed to be used only on authorized systems.
 Any unauthorized use of this tool without explicit permission is illegal.**